The 2021 back-to-school season will look different this year - again. And that’s thanks to COVID-19 and our “new normal”.

 “This is a great opportunity to teach your kids kindness and compassion.
 Emphasize it’s the virus that is the problem,” McManne says.
 “And, although the people who have it can make us sick, they are victims, not villains.”

-2. Practice social distancing for school or daycare
+2. Practice social distancing for school

 She recommends drawing a picture of what a socially-distanced classroom might look like.
 You can also role-play the school environment, complete with masks, to help them prepare.